ly16302/website/_pages/about.md

 I am the Lecturer in Marine Renewable Energy Systems at [Cranfield University](https://www.cranfield.ac.uk).
 I am interested in numerical methods for solving multiphysics, multiscale problems, with the application to Marine Renewables.
 Research ares includes:

  1. Multiphase fluid-structure interaction
- 2. Wave tank testing
+ 2. Experimental Wave Tank Test
  3. Fluid-radiation coupling problem
- 4. Mesh generation and finite element analysis
+ 4. Finite element analysis and mesh generation

 Previously, I have worked at the Department of Earth Science and Engineering at [Imperial College London](https://www.imperial.ac.uk).

 ---------------------------------------------------
 ## Affiliations